bagelquant/bagelquant.github.io/_pages/quant-models/factor-models/apt-factor-models.md

 2. Certain payoff as $n$ gets large (zero variance), $lim_{n \to \infty} \sum_{i=1}^n \sum_{j=1}^n w_i w_j \sigma_{ij} = 0$.
 3. Positive expected return, $lim_{n \to \infty} \sum_{i=1}^n w_i E(\tilde r_i) > 0$.

+## Usage of Factor Models

+Now we have a framework to explain the expected return of an asset based on a set of factors, we could:

+- Construct out own factor models
+- And we could use the factor models to:
+    - Predict asset returns -> Investment Strategy -> Portfolio Management
+    - Identify mispriced assets -> Arbitrage Opportunities
+    - Evaluate the performance of a portfolio
+    - Risk Management
+    - Construct a well-diversified portfolio

+To construct a factor model, we need to identify the factors that drive the returns of the assets.
+This factors we can found in the literature, reports, or we can construct our own factors based on the data we have.
+The factors could be macroeconomic variables, industry-specific variables, or company-specific variables.

+Normally, we will test:

+- Single factor is significant or not,
+- Add it to a multi-factor model, jointly test the significance of all factors.

+>[!NOTE]
+>We will discuss the single factor test in next section, and the multi-factor test in the following sections.
+Once we have a factor model, we can use it to various purposes, we will discuss the usage of factor models in the later sections, such as portfolio construction, risk management, and performance evaluation.